-- The size of a dining party allowed to sit at one table is limited to four people.
+- The size of a dining party allowed to sit at one table is limited to eight people.

 - Most shops and stores are open but may have limited opening hours, and they have a limit to the number of visitors in-store at the same time.

 - Public transport is in operation but may be limited.
 Please check regional services for details and follow the guidelines on domestic travel and public transport.